Skip to main content

 A Systems Biology View versus Programmatic Metrics

 Many wellness programs adopt a reductionist view of health, focusing on a handful of isolated biomarkers.
-This approach is contrasted by a perspective, which recognizes the profound interconnectedness of the body’s regulatory systems.
+This approach is contrasted by a systems biology perspective, which recognizes the profound interconnectedness of the body’s regulatory systems.
 True health and vitality are emergent properties of a complex, integrated network of hormonal, metabolic, inflammatory, and neurological pathways.

 A wellness program that rewards a change in a single metric may fail to promote genuine, holistic well-being and could even encourage behaviors that are detrimental to the broader system.